 From the Ladder mode screen, momentarily press the black Mode Button to display the Length-Per-Stroke mode screen.

 Racing at too high a rating is a common problem with less experienced crews.
-Obviously developing better rowing technique comes from technical coaching and training.
+Obviously developing better rowing technique requires technical coaching and training.
+Nevertheless using this mode can also help.
 The prognostic rating simply provides a nominal rating for any given boat speed that can be used as a starting point .
-Crews row at their target race pace, match the prognostic rating, then adjust their rating down to see what effect this has on maintaining boat speed and efficiency.
-When crews find an efficient rhythm at the desired boat speed they can note the length per stroke where this occurs.
-With the Length-Per-Stroke, finding that rhythm again becomes a lot easier, and then over time it becomes second nature.
+Crews row at their target race pace, match the prognostic rating, then adjust their rating to see what effect this has on maintaining boat speed and improving efficiency.
+When crews find an efficient rhythm at the desired boat speed they can note the length-per-stroke where this occurs.
+With Length-Per-Stroke finding that rhythm again becomes a lot easier, and over time it becomes second nature.

 If you row in salt or brackish water its recommended to lightly rinse the Scullr GPS rowing computer under a fresh water tap after every use.
 If the screen becomes smudged with greasy fingers its recommended to use dish soap to clean the screen by hand, then lightly rinse with fresh water.
 Do not use a scourer or anything abrasive to clean the screen.